-The trail hasn't seen maintenance in ages, perhaps partly because it is just so unsustainable.
+The trail hasn't seen maintenance in ages, perhaps partly because the sections that need the work are so unsustainable.
 Why try?
-But, it has its virtues.
-It offers solitude and some great views into the distant Pioneer Mountain Range.
+But, the trail has its virtues.
+It offers solitude and some great views, including into the distant Pioneer Mountain Range.

 How to approach this trail?
 Well, you can come at it as a descent, by coming at it off of Howard's Trail.
 Or, you can aim at tackling this trail as a climb.
 If you do the later, you have your work cut out for you.

 Approaching from below, you will access it by coming up the FS Road #100, which comes up the Panther Gulch drainage, branching off of the main Deer Creek Road.
 This road leads up to the south end of the trail.
 The bottom couple of miles of the road are gradual and can be negotiated quite easily in a 4-wheel-drive vehicle.
 The road's character changes at a point where the road reaches a flatter area with shade and room to park vehicles.
 This spot is used by sheep, when they are in this drainage, as it includes a trickling water-trough that is the shade of some large evergreens.
 If unoccupied by a band of sheep this is a good place to park.

 Above the shady sheep sanctuary the FS Road #100 pitches up steeply.
 Some people drive up the steeper portion, in jeeps and atvs and such, but on foot or bicycle its a steep climb.
 Some sections of the old road were too steep to keep in place, so they were paved.
 Who knows by whom or when, but they are helping keep the road on the side of the hill, so we have that going for us.
 There are two sections that are paved, but each smooth asphalt section ends after only a hundred feet or so, then its back to native surface.